elastisys/compliantkubernetes/docs/release-notes/argocd.md

 #### Other(s)

-- Correct network policies for applicationset controller and repo server to allow ApplicationSets to be created.
+- Correct Network Policies for applicationset controller and repo server to allow ApplicationSets to be created.
 - Correct Gatekeeper policies to allow ArgoCD secrets to be restored.

 ### v2.9.5-ck8s1